What’s red, white and can teach you Italian?

 It’s a little bit disconcerting at first, but over time you’ll feel like you’re really understanding Italian, without going through translations!

 The channel is well supported by staff and has a community of learners that clearly appreciates the work done by teacher Veronica.

 It’s a rare treat to have a teacher who has no discernible accent when she speaks in Italian or in English.
-Well, that’s Melissa Muldoon—an English speaker who, for the past 16 years, has consciously made learning Italian a lifestyle choice.
+Well, that’s Melissa Muldoon—an English speaker who, for over 15 years, has consciously made learning Italian a lifestyle choice.

 She’s gone to great lengths in order to work on her Italian, even hosting an Italian exchange student for a year.
 She claims a day doesn’t go by where she doesn’t listen, read, speak and work on her Italian.

 Now, she’s more than ready to share what she’s learned over the years.

 Melissa could easily remind you of your first grade teacher.
 She’s passionate about teaching but doesn’t take herself too seriously—even calling herself the “crazy linguist.”